lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

 ### **create\_wallet**

 Create a new wallet.
-You need to have set the argument "–wallet-dir" when launching oxen-wallet-rpc to make this work.
+You need to have set the argument "–wallet-dir" when launching lozzax-wallet-rpc to make this work.

 Alias: _None_.